Myotonia refers to delayed relaxation after muscle contraction, which can cause muscle stiffness.

 The diagnosis of myotonia congenita is suspected from the child’s characteristic appearance, inability to relax the grip of the hand rapidly after closing the hand, and prolonged contraction after the doctor taps a muscle.

 Electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (a test in which electrical impulses from muscles are recorded) is needed to confirm the diagnosis.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (a test in which electrical impulses from muscles are recorded) is needed to confirm the diagnosis.
 A biopsy of a muscle is sometimes done.

-Genetic testing Genetic Screening Before Pregnancy Genetic screening is used to determine whether a couple is at increased risk of having a baby with a hereditary genetic disorder.
-Hereditary genetic disorders are disorders of chromosomes or... read more can be done to identify mutations in the gene that causes both forms.
+Genetic testing Genetic Counseling and Genetic Testing Before Pregnancy Genetic disorders are caused by abnormalities in one or more genes or chromosomes.
+Some genetic disorders are hereditary and others are spontaneous.
+Hereditary genetic disorders are passed down... read more can be done to identify mutations in the gene that causes both forms.

 Treatment of Myotonia Congenita